allero-io/allero/README.md

 <h1 align="center">
 Prevent CI/CD misconfiguration
 </h1>
+gs
 ## What is Allero?
 Allero is a policy tool that prevents misconfigurations in CI/CD pipelines.
 This helps prevent failures and security risks from reaching production.
 It also allows R&D teams be less dependent on DevOps engineers when building and maintaining CI/CD pipelines.
 Allero comes with built-in rules, and developed to be as friendly as possible for you to create your own rules!
-Here are a few use-cases that can be mitigated with Allero:
+**Here are a few use-cases that can be mitigated with Allero:**
 1. Prevent Log4shell vulnerability by making sure SCA runs in every pipeline.
 2. Prevent the use of deprecated language versions. (e.g. Node version <= 12)
 3. Ensure all IaC manifests are scanned for misconfigurations. (e.g. Run checkov on any terraform file)